Nien Cheng Collection

 Language of Materials

-The collection includes material in multiple languages, primarily English.
-It includes a portion of material in Chinese, covering correspondence, publications, and various written works and papers.
+The collection includes material in both English and Chinese.
 Some publications are in Japanese and Portuguese.

 Conditions Governing Access